YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 Action: Check to make sure that YottaDB is able to successfully connect to the logger program.
 Check syslog or additional messages for more information.

+**GDELOGFAIL**, GDE failed to log command.
+Check operator log for more information

+GDE Error: This message appears when LGDE is specified with the AZA_ENABLE facility and there is a problem with logging the GDE commands.
+This message also prevents the execution of the GDE command.

+Action: Review the operator log for the exact reason of the failure to log the GDE command

 **MALLOCCRIT**, Memory allocation critical due to request for bbbb bytes from aaaa

 All YottaDB Components Warning: Indicates a YottaDB process exceeded the memory allocation threshold established with $ydb_malloc_limit / $ZMALLOCLIM with a request for bbbb bytes.
 The address aaaa gives a location in a YottaDB executable, likely only useful to your YottaDB support channel.